 • Some understanding of the water source of the watercourse/wetland.
 The geohydrological study undertaken on behalf of Lafarge (Tucana Solutions, 2017) indicates that the groundwater flow into the area is from down the slope to the north of the factory area, where wetland is apparent, and also from the west.
 The factory site is located to the west of the watercourse/wetland.
-Flows from the factory are to the north and south of the factory.
-To the north of the factory are old mine pits, which are now included in the NFEPA Wetland database.
+Flows from the factory are to the north and south of the factory as indicated in Figure 2-1.
+To the north of the factory are old mine pits, which are now included in the NFEPA Wetland database but not in the SAIIAE Wetland Map 5.
 Subterranean flows may be entering the area via those pits, as presented in Figure 1-2.
-However, the DFFE called
+However, the DFFE called for augmented water flows from the pits as a means of accelerating wetland restoration.
+At the surface level the pits are isolated by higher ground and this is taken into account as part of the wetland rehabilitation plan presented in Section 2.

-- for augmented water flows from the pits as a means of accelerating wetland restoration.
-At the surface level the pits are isolated by higher ground and this is taken into account as part of the wetland rehabilitation plan presented in Section 2. - Classification of the materials dumped in the wetland area indicated by the Precompliance Notice issued by the DFFE.
+- Classification of the materials dumped in the wetland area indicated by the Precompliance Notice issued by the DFFE.
 An assessment of the waste material dumped in the wetland/watercourse area was undertaken (Enviroserv, 2021).
 The finding was that the material in this area is non-hazardous, as shown in Table 1-2.
-The Enviroserv waste classification report has been included in Annexure C of this report for reference. - Acceptance of a 30 m wide wetland rehabilitation strip through the affected area.
-It was agreed that the wetland rehabilitation strip need be no more than 30 m wide but that it must be protected by appropriate buffers on either side. - Links between the NFEPA wetland and the watercourse/wetland which passes by the factory area were to be investigated.
+The Enviroserv waste classification report has been included in Annexure C of this report for reference. - Width of the wetland rehabilitation strip through the affected area.
+The strip of wetland to be rehabilitated will vary in width but all historic wetland exposed by the removal of infill material is to be rehabilitated and must be protected by appropriate buffers on either side. - Links between the NFEPA wetland and the watercourse/wetland which passes by the factory area were to be investigated.
 This issue is covered by the geohydrological survey as above and as noted in the wetland rehabilitation plan presented in Section 2.